IST-DASLab/M-FAC/README.md

 | Accuracy         | 70.9       | 67.2       | 72.6       | 67.6       |

- Furthermore, our best finetuned BERT-tiny and BERT-mini models for SQuADv2 and GLUE tasks are uploaded to [HuggingFace](https://huggingface.co/M-FAC).
+ Furthermore, our best finetuned BERT-tiny and BERT-mini models for SQuADv2 and GLUE tasks are uploaded to [HuggingFace Hub](https://huggingface.co/M-FAC).

 ## BibTeX